-- Subarea A The Craft Drive access and ongoing development make this a good candidate for annexation.
+- 1. Subarea A The Craft Drive access and ongoing development make this a good candidate for annexation.
 The ongoing development of homes by CRHDC makes this area desirable as the most recent phase approaches build-out. - 2.
-Subarea B This property is held by several different individuals and the annexation timing will probably be driven by the need for commercial and industrial uses that utilize city resources. - 3.
-Subarea C This property is held by several different individuals and will only be annexed after Subareas A and B are brought in.
+Subarea B This property is held by several different individuals and the annexation timing will probably be driven by the need for commercial and industrial uses that utilize City resources.
+Subarea B should only be annexed after Subarea A. - 3.
+Subarea C This property is held by several different individuals and will only be annexed after Subareas A and B.